betocantu93/ember-paper-mobile-autocomplete/README.md

 ## Rendering

-The component will yields |section item component|
+The component yields |section item component|

 In section you will get feedback of where exactly this item is being rendered, for any custom rendering logic.